The Pembroke

 No one loves paying fees, but a reletting fee can actually be a savvy compromise if you need to move out before your lease ends.
 Instead of being on the hook for multiple months of rent, you pay one flat rate and relinquish the process to your landlord.

-Before you sign your lease, make sure to understand the terms, check your local laws, and get everything in writing.
+Before signing your lease, ensure you understand the terms, verify your local laws, and have everything in writing.

 No, a reletting fee typically covers the cost of finding a new tenant, whereas breaking a lease often involves additional penalties or payment of the remaining rent.